 - Concurrent input mechanisms

-Accessibility guidelines change on a regular basis, and you want your website to remain in ADA compliance regardless of how those guidelines have changed and adapted.
+Accessibility guidelines change regularly, and you want your website to remain in ADA compliance regardless of how those guidelines have changed and adapted.
 Working with Zen Agency will help keep your website up to the latest standards, even as those standards adapt in light of changing technology and increased awareness of the issues that disabled individuals may face when trying to use common services.